Implicit vs Unfolded Graph Neural Networks: Datasets, Experiment Details, and Model Specifications

 When projecting $W_p$ (or $\tilde W$ in UGNN) to the space that admits unique fixed point, in IGNN's original paper it uses $\|\cdot\|_{\mathrm{inf}}$ \citep{GuC0SG20}, which would break the symmetry, based on our result in Section \ref{sec:global-convergence}, in our implementation when the model weight is symmetric we project $\|\cdot\|_2$ instead of $\|\cdot\|_{\mathrm{inf}}$.
 In EIGNN, we use rescaling as in \citep{eignn} instead of projection.

 In the direct comparison between IGNN and UGNN in Section \ref{sec:label-recovering} and the time $\&$ memory comparison in Section \ref{sec:time-and-memory}, we always use normalized adjacency $P = \hat A$ for propagation matrix.
-However, in other experiments with TWIRLS, we allow extra flexibility of the propagation matrix of TWIRLS.
+However, in other experiments with UGNN, we allow extra flexibility of the propagation matrix.